Zax-ZX81/sha-match/README.md

 I do most of my file management in the shell in _GNU/Linux_.
 I don't mind tedious jobs like consolidating multiple backups - I've done such weeding jobs for myself, for my employer and as odd jobs for others.
 In _Linux_ that's meant using _GDMap_, _FSLint_ and _Duff_; in _Windows_, _WinDirStat_ and _SearchMyFiles_.
 One abiding aggravation of such work is dealing with the same sets of files over and over.

 My natural tendency, and clearly that of others, is to just make a copy of all the files I want to keep, put it on a CD, DVD or external drive and then forget about it.
 This strategy is fine, but you can end up with three or four (or seven) copies of the same directory tree in one place.
-Then days after you've dealt with a redundancy nest like that you find the same thing on another external dive and have to make the same decisions about the same files all over again.
+Then days after you've dealt with a redundancy nest like that you find the same thing on another external drive and have to make the same decisions about the same files all over again.

 The files you keep for your archive are fine - you can use duplicate file finding software to get rid of the stuff from a nest that you already know you have - it's the junk, the files that might be valuable but have to be examined to make sure, that are the biggest pain.
 Every time you find some junk files and delete them you now no longer have any record of the files you've eliminated from consideration.
 So when you find the that same nest for the third or fourth (or seventh) time you have to decide yet again whether those files are worth keeping.  __Must be a better way!__